Had A Scare

 Once inside and checked in, it took 45 minutes before they finally called us back to see a doctor, and that was apparently fast compared to some others there before us.
 Needless to say, we weren't impressed with the much-vaunted Vanderbilt ER.
 Through the wait, we had to keep Elizabeth awake because with a concussion there's always the danger if she goes to sleep, she won't ever wake up again.
 That's what I was told, anyway, though the doctors never mentioned it.
 And Elizabeth did keep trying to go to sleep, so we were freaking out.
 I finally returned to the front desk to ask the ditz behind the counter if they could put a priority on a small child with a possible concussion.

 A nurse did call us back shortly after that.
 The doctors checked her out and gave her some liquid Tylenol, after which Elizabeth started slowly coming back to normal.
 The doctors were great.
-It was the difficulty getting to see them that irritated the hell out of us.
+It was the difficulty getting to see them that irritated us so much.
 They did a CT scan, which will cost around $2500 probably, we don't know yet, though I fully expect insurance to pay for that.
 The CT scan came back negative for internal bleeding or skull fracture, luckily, but Elizabeth did have a concussion.

 By the time we left the ER, she was feeling fine.
 And the scrape on her head never did look all that bad, although I wasn't the one who first staunched the bleeding.
 You can barely tell already that anything had happened.
 So, we're pretty happy about that.
 In the ER, Tara and I realized that exactly one year ago that day, we were in Russia meeting Elizabeth for the first time.
 Funny.